 I have read the story of Jesus’ dedication in the temple by Simeon a hundred times, and if you are like me, you probably skim right through it when you come across it in Luke Ch.2.
 It has become so familiar and seemingly inconsequential in light of the big news of Jesus’ birth and other events in the chapter.

 But this last time I read through this account of Jesus’ dedication at the temple, it was beautiful in a new way which made me want to share it with you.

-We all know the story of Simeon taking Jesus up in his arms, recognizing Him as the Christ and blessing Him, but how did Simeon know it was Jesus?
-Was he a special guy?
 If you read throughout the New Testament, thousands of people came in contact with Jesus during his life– saw Him pass by, heard Him speak, witnessed His miracles, saw His death, but not many knew who He really was.
 How did Simeon recognize Jesus right away?
 Jesus was only an infant!